-Sitia (si-tee-ah) is an attractive seaside town with a big open harbour backed by a wide promenade lined with tavernas and cafes.
-It’s a friendly place where tourism is fairly low key and where agriculture and commerce are the mainstays.
+Sitia (si-tee-a) is an attractive seaside town with a big open harbour backed by a wide promenade lined with tavernas and cafes.
+It’s a friendly place where tourism is fairly low-key and where agriculture and commerce are the mainstays.

 A sandy beach skirts a wide bay to the east of town.
 Sitia mainly attracts French and Greek tourists, but at the height of the season the town retains its relaxed atmosphere.